-DOUBLE INSULATION is a concept in safety, in electric power tools, which eliminates the need for the usual three wire grounded power cord and grounded supply system.
+DOUBLE INSULATION is a safety concept in electric power tools which eliminates the need for the usual three wire grounded power cord and grounded supply system.
 Wherever there is electric current in the tool there are two complete sets of insulation to protect the user.
 All exposed metal parts are isolated from internal metal motor components with protecting insulation.